 VIP Policy Configuration

-You can view and configure the account policy for sending VIP Access Push notifications to users mobile devices for authentication.
+You can view and configure the account policy for sending VIP Access Push notifications to users' mobile devices for authentication.
 This policy allows a user to respond to notifications sent to their mobile device as the second factor instead of entering a security code when signing in.
-VIP sends a VIP Access Push notification after the user enters a user name and password when signing in.
-If the user approves the notification, the user is logged into the account.

 For devices that support biometric fingerprints, VIP will prompt the user to provide a biometric fingerprint to complete authentication.
 For mobile devices where biometric fingerprint is not available or not configured, or if biometric fingerprint fails, VIP PIN is used.
 Currently, only iOS TouchID is supported for biometric fingerprint.